rashidRizvi98/express-md/README.md

 # express-md

-Server markdown files in Github format using Express middleware.
+Server markdown files in the beautifully clean Github look and feel using Express middleware.

-*This is a revamped version of [node-docserver](https://github.com/natesilva/node-docserver) that includes the ability to pass runtime variables into markdown files.*

 ## Installation